opensearch-project/opensearch-learning-to-rank-base/README.md

 Building the docker image is triggered via the Github Actions workflows automatically (for releases) or via the commands below.

-Note, we use Docker ARGs to pass through variables via the --build-arg.
+Note, we are use Docker ARGs to pass through variables via the --build-arg.
 All args have defaults

 ### Using local artifacts